Knitted Penguin Jumpers

 When Little Penguins become oiled, they will try to preen and clean the toxic oil from their feathers, and ingesting it can kill them.
 It also damages their delicate feathers, which exposes their skin to extreme temperatures and they are left cold, heavy and unable to swim or hunt for food.

-Little Penguin rehabilitation jumpers play an important role in saving injured penguins.
-When oiled penguins are rescued and admitted to the Phillip Island Wildlife Clinic, knitted jumpers are temporarily placed on the penguins, acting as a barrier to prevent them from reaching their oily feathers with their beaks, before rescue staff are able to wash their body clean.
+Little penguin rehabilitation jumpers play an important role in saving injured penguins.
+When oiled penguins are rescued and admitted to the Phillip Island Wildlife Clinic, knitted jumpers are temporarily placed on the penguins, acting as a barrier to prevent them from reaching their oily feathers with their beaks, before rescue staff are able to wash their bodies clean.

 Did you know?

 438 Little Penguins were affected by the last major oil spill near Phillip Island in 2001.
 Of those, 96% were successfully saved with the help of penguin jumpers, rehabilitated at the Wildlife Clinic and released back into the wild.